Things to do in Poland

 Museum of Warsaw

 The Museum of Warsaw is one of the best of the city's impressive array of museums.
 Its three storeys are crammed with fascinating exhibitions, covering every aspect of Warsaw's history and life from the city's establishment to the present day.
 It occupies almost an entire side of a square in Old Town, housed in quaint historical buildings and boasting 52 rooms with permanent exhibitions, four with temporary exhibitions, a cinema, a library, and a reading room.
 A special feature is a documentary film showing the destruction and reconstruction of the city, with footage shot by the Nazis during their calculated and systematic annihilation of Warsaw, and footage of the careful rebuilding after the war.
-The film is shown in English at 10am and 12pm from Tuesday to Friday, and at 12pm and 2pm on Saturday and Sunday.
+The film is available on demand during the museum's operating hours, but it's recommended to check the current schedule before visiting.

 Website www.muzeumwarszawy.pl

-Known as the Royal Way, this two-and-a-half mile (4km) route stretches from the Royal Castle in the Old Town to the stately King's Palace at Wilanów on the outskirts of the city. …
+Known as the Royal Route, this two-and-a-half-mile (4 km) path stretches from the Royal Castle in Warsaw's Old Town to the magnificent Wilanów Palace on the city's outskirts.
+Runn…

 Westerplatte photo